-The Late-onset Alzheimer’s Disease Report* and Parkinson’s Disease Report* require you to make an additional choice after you have agreed to receive health reports.
+The Late-onset Alzheimer’s Disease Report*, Parkinson’s Disease Report*, and BRCA1/BRCA2 (Selected Variants) Report* require you to make an additional choice after you have agreed to receive health reports.
 If you tend to feel anxious or have ever been diagnosed with anxiety or depression, you may have more emotional difficulty with these reports.
 To learn more about the disease and report, click the “Learn more” link next to the title of the report on the reports configuration page.

 If you choose to exclude these reports, you will have the option to include them at a later time from within your account settings.

 The 23andMe reports are only accessible from within your account; you must log in to your account to print your reports.
 To print an individual report, click on the Print button in the upper-right corner of the report.

 To print a summary of your reports, simply login and select either Health or Ancestry from the top navigation menu.
 Next, click on All Reports from the dropdown menu, then click on the Report Summary button in the upper-right corner.

 You can explore what your DNA says about you in the 23andMe Reports—accessible by selecting Health or Ancestry options from the top navigation bar or the side panel of your homepage.
 The categories of reports available to you depend on your service type—Ancestry Service or Health + Ancestry Service.
 Learn more.